 - Patients can resume everyday activities within 7-10.

 - Patients can resume their exercise schedule within 4-6 weeks.

 Brest Reduction Cost

-Costs may be covered by insurance.
-Ask your insurance issuer what constitutes medical necessity for breast reduction as each insurance company has their own policy.
-Otherwise, the cost will depend on the amount of time in the operating room, which changes the costs of OR and anesthesia.
-Cost typically range between $8000-$11,000.
+Ask your insurance issuer what constitutes breast reduction medical necessity as each insurance company has their own policy and they may in fact cover the costs.
+If insurance does not cover the costs then they will depend on the amount of time in the operating room, which changes the costs of OR and anesthesia.

 Need More Information?
 Contact Us Below!